MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 1. Launch Remote Desktop Connection, for example from the Start menu of a local Microsoft Windows host.

-2. In the Computer field, enter the Public IP address, which is 198.51.100.22 in this example, of the Microsoft Windows VM that you noted in the previous section.
+2. In the Computer field, enter the Public IP address of the Microsoft Windows VM that you noted in the previous section.
 Enter opc in the User name field.

 ![](./images/pwin6.png "")